- Best ways to prevent catalytic converter theft

-You'll probably know that your catalytic converter turns the horrible pollutants emitted from your car's exhaust into less harmful gases, but did you know it's also a tempting target for thieves?
+Your catalytic converter turns pollutants emitted from your car's exhaust into less harmful gases, but it's also a tempting target for thieves.

 While few manufacturers have acknowledged there is a problem with catalytic converter theft, Toyota has stuck its head above the parapet.
-In a recent press release regarding catalytic converter theft, the company said:
+In a recent statement, the company said:

 Toyota is working with the police, as well as talking to government about changes in the law around scrap metal sales that would make it harder for criminals to sell stolen catalysts for cash.

 However, these are criminal operations and Toyota's scope is therefore limited.
 A number of police forces are taking action and some forces, such as Nottinghamshire, are also starting awareness campaigns.
 It is vitally important for anyone who is a victim of this crime to report it to their local police force as quickly as possible.

 Catalytic converter theft prevention

 In the main, it remains older cars that are targeted because advances in efficiency and technology mean the latest generations of Toyota catalytic converters contain vastly lower amounts of precious metals, while still doing their job just as well or even better - this means their value for recycling is very low and they are not attractive to thieves.